ankitects/anki-manual/src/editing.md

 change a field to be the new first field, enter "1".

 Alternatively you can also drag and drop the field names to re-order them.
-To do that, right-click the field, and while still pressing the right mouse button, drag the field to the desired position.
+To do that, right-click the field, and drag the field to the desired position.
 An indicator will show you where the field will be moved to.

 Do not use 'Tags', 'Type', 'Deck', 'Card', or 'FrontSide' as field names, as they are [special fields](templates/fields.md#special-fields) and will not work